Find out if you need a Spanish visa or permit to visit, live, work, or study in Spain.

-A short-stay Schengen visa (visado de corta duracion) allows you to stay in Spain – but not work – for up to 90 days in a 180-day period.
+A short-stay Schengen visa (visado de corta duracion) allows you to stay in Spain for up to 90 days in a 180-day period.
 You cannot work with this visa.

-If you have a Schengen visa issued by another Schengen state you can also come and stay in Spain for 90 days.
+If you have a Schengen visa issued by another Schengen state, you can also visit Spain for 90 days.

-Nationals from the US, Australia, Canada and New Zealand don’t need a short-stay visa to enter Spain but will need to apply for a long-term residence visa to stay longer than three months.
+Nationals from the US, Australia, Canada and New Zealand don’t need a short-stay visa to enter Spain.
+However, you must apply for a long-term residence visa to stay longer than three months.

-You need to complete an application form, which you can download here and apply through the Spanish embassy or consulate in your home country.
+Complete the application form, which is available here.
+Apply through the Spanish embassy in your home country.

-You can renew your short-term visa at your local Foreigner’s Office (Oficina de Extranjeros) or Police station as long as you will be staying in Spain for a total of less than 90 days.
-You can’t come to Spain on a short-stay visa as a visitor and change your status to employee, student or resident from within Spain – you have to return to your home country and apply for a new visa from there.
+You can renew your short-term visa at your local Foreigner’s Office (Oficina de Extranjeros) or police station as long your stay is less than 90 days.
+You can’t come to Spain on a short-stay visa as a visitor and change your visa status from within Spain.
+For this, you must return to your home country and apply for a new visa from there.